stanislaw/SoftwareDesignHeuristics/README.md

 ## General

+- Habitable software is better than perfect software, both for its users and its developers (Richard Gabriel - Patterns of Software).
 - Duplication is better than poor abstraction (Sandi Metz).
 - If feature is hard to implement it might indicate that it is something wrong with feature (or product).
 - If you know [True Name](https://en.wikipedia.org/wiki/True_name) of something you have power over it.
 Good class - this is what True Name is in OOP.
 See also [Mass and Gravity](http://www.carlopescio.com/2008/12/notes-on-software-design-chapter-2-mass.html).